NotDarkn/ultradocs/docs/any/0-prelude/any-0-3.md

             <i class="fa-solid fa-lightbulb"></i>
             Tips
         </div>
         You must time your dash right so that you can slide under the door.
-If you have to slam or are too far from the door, you won't have a red guage on your jackhammer.
+If you have to slam or are too far from the door, you won't have a red gauge on your jackhammer.
     </div>
     <br />
     <video width="500" height="auto" loop controls muted>